Monotonic Representations of Outerplanar Graphs as Edge Intersection Graphs of Paths on a Grid: The (monotonic) bend number of maximal outerplanar graphs

-\begin{lemma} Let $G$ be a maximal outerplanar graph with reduced graph $\widetilde{G}$ and almost-dual graph $\widehat{G}$.
-Then \begin{itemize} \item the central vertices of each copy of $S_{3}$ in $G$, \item the triangles (i.e.\ cycles on three vertices) in $\widetilde{G}$ and \item the vertices of degree 3 in $\widehat{G}$ \end{itemize} are in a one-to-one correspondence. \end{lemma} \begin{proof} First we will prove the one-to-one correspondence between the triangles in $\widetilde{G}$ and the central vertices of copies of $S_3$ in $G$.
+\begin{lemmaMy} Let $G$ be a maximal outerplanar graph with reduced graph $\widetilde{G}$ and almost-dual graph $\widehat{G}$.
+Then (i) the copies of~$S_{3}$ in~$G$, (ii) the triangles in $\widetilde{G}$ and (iii) the vertices of degree 3 in $\widehat{G}$ are in a one-to-one correspondence. \end{lemmaMy} \begin{proof} First we prove the one-to-one correspondence between (ii) the triangles in $\widetilde{G}$ and (i) the copies of $S_3$ in $G$.
+Clearly each copy of $S_3$ in $G$ corresponds to a triangle in $\widetilde{G}$.